rujbin/wireguard-tune/README.md

 This is a fork of the official WireGuard Windows client.
 The original project can be found at: https://git.zx2c4.com/wireguard-windows

-## Copyright Notice

-Copyright (C) 2019-2022 WireGuard LLC.
-All Rights Reserved.

-This software is licensed under the MIT License.
-See the LICENSE file for details.

 ## Overview

 WireGuard is a modern, fast, and secure VPN tunnel that aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.